jgrospe92/Learnig_log/README.md

  - Responsive design

 # What I Learned
- - Understanding how Django framework works, and the benefits of using it.
+ - Understand how Django framework works, and the benefits of using it.
  - Web developement with Python.
  - Deploying a website using Heroku.